dinagoethe/Blender-Preset/README.md

 `Horizon color : R(0.551), GB(0.787)`

+---

-note : it's up to you to change the colour, make it fun and be more creative!
+>Note : it's up to you to change the colour, make it fun and be more creative!

 Here's another image that I rendered from another perspective.
 ![](https://github.com/deenagoethe/Blender-Preset/blob/master/rubik_dari_bawah.png?raw=true)